 When did realisation dawn?

 About nine years ago.
 My younger child was two years old when I took over the corporate communications of my husband’s company.
+That was before I turned author.

 Shilpi Madan for The Indian Express